 If you or a loved one has been detained for removal proceedings, Colombo & Hurd may be able to intervene on your behalf.
 We will assess your eligibility for an immigration bond, file a Motion for Speedy Bond Hearing, and present evidence on your behalf at the hearing.
 We will aggressively defend your rights at the immigration bond hearing and throughout the deportation process.

-You might be wondering what can be done if your case is denied by an immigration judge:
+What can be done if your case is denied by an Immigration Judge:

 If your immigration case is denied by an immigration court your Orlando immigration lawyer will advise you of your rights.
 This may include filing an appeal of this decision, filing a motion to reopen the proceedings or reconsider the decision via the filing of an I-290B Notice of Appeal or Motion.
 The experienced attorneys of Colombo & Hurd can help you determine which option is best based on the specific facts and law of your case.